The Revelation of Jesus Christ

 The Book of Revelation is about; revealing, unveiling, making visible the things about Jesus Christ, not apocalypse in the sense of cataclysms.
 If the book’s main theme was cataclysms, then that would be the climax of the book but it is not — Heavenly Jerusalem is.

-Colossians 3 says that since we are risen with Christ, we should seek the things that are above.
-We are not to seek the things on earth, as far as the kingdom goes.
+Colossians 3 says that “since we are risen with Christ, we should seek the things that are above”.
+We are not to seek the things on earth, as far as the kingdom of God goes.

 Well, Heavenly Jerusalem is the Kingdom of God at hand.
-She is “the Kingdom prepared from the foundations of the world.
+She is “the Kingdom prepared from the foundations of the world”.
 She is the bride of Christ and the mother of all of His children.
 She is bone of His bone and flesh of His flesh of the Eternal composition of the Father.
 This is why Paul said, “We are now fellow citizens, saints and members of the household of God, having been built upon the foundations of the apostles and the prophets with Jesus Christ, our chief cornerstone.”
-Whose citizens we are, if we have been born again.
+Whose citizens we are, if we have accepted that “we are living stones built up into a habitation of God in the spirit.
 The prophets are our gateways into the kingdom of God.
-The apostles established this fact.
-And of these apostles, scripture says “John the Baptist was greatest of the prophets, but he who is least in the kingdom is greater than he.”
-Why are we greater than they?
+The apostles works established this fact on which we stand.
+Of these, scripture says “John the Baptist was greatest of the prophets, but he who is least in the kingdom is greater than he.”
+Why are we greater?
 Because we speak more clearly of the things they just alluded to.
 The Father has given us keys to the kingdom, and we have entered in.
 We know who our parents are.
 The Kingdom of God is within us and not without.
-(Luke17.22) She ks the Holy Spirit.
+(Luke17.22)

 That which is flesh is flesh, and that which is spirit is Spirit.
 Heavenly Jerusalem comes down from God of Heaven adorned as a bride.
 She takes on no physical features such are common to man.
 “Flesh and blood does not inherit the Kingdom,” but the re-spirited mind of faith does.

 The light and dark of scripture is to separate the wheat from the tares, the goats from the sheep.
-Christ told Nicodemus, if I tell you earthly things and you do not understand, how can I tell you heavenly?
-And this is what scripture does, it provides earthly explanations to spiritual realities.
+Christ told Nicodemus “if I tell you earthly things and you do not understand, how can I tell you heavenly”?
+This is what scripture does.
+It provides earthly explanations to spiritual realities.
 The earthly explanations distract the goats as being real, but the Heavenly explanations free the sheep as being our new residence of “The Kingdom of God at hand” that is within.

 The musings of the Beast are the distraction for carnal thinking.
 The revelation of the Bride is the creme-de-la-creme; the full cropping of what was planted for us the elect to partake of in the here and now as being “at hand”.

-And for those who read scripture, and jump over the invitation to “The kingdom of God at hand,” God provides them a back door to another kingdom.
-A second coming kingdom that relates to time and matter.
+For those who read scripture, and jump over the invitation to “The kingdom of God at hand”?
+God provides them a back door to another kingdom.
+A second coming kingdom that relates to time and matter, which God is not.
 There they can thrive on cataclysms, condemnation, judgments, and woes, with great anticipation.
 And so they do.
-To this day are spellbound.
+To this they are spellbound.
 By reading the worldly news, they are taken, snared and caught.
 And what is the grand delusion?
 Eschatology.
 End times.
 Another Jesus with a different saving.
 Another savior.
 The one with all the carnal counterfeits but made on earth.

 This is what the sifting process does, it sifts those who look to the end, from those who go back to the beginning.
 We are those who are from the beginning.